Crypto News

 Medium-Term (2027-2028)

-Gold-backed stability premium: As Tether continues accumulating gold (potentially $12B+ annually at current pace), USDT becomes partially backed by an asset that's uncorrelated to crypto and resistant to inflation.
+Gold-backed stability premium: As Tether continues accumulating gold (potentially $12B+ annually at current pace), USDT becomes partially backed by an asset that is uncorrelated to crypto and resistant to inflation.
 This is unusual for a "dollar" stablecoin and creates a hybrid value proposition.

 Profit-driven excess reserves: Tether's $10B annual profit allows them to continuously grow their safety buffer without issuing more USDT.
-This creates a virtuous cycle: more profit → larger buffer → more confidence → more USDT demand → more profit.
+More profit leads to a larger buffer, which builds more confidence, which drives more USDT demand.

 Long-Term (2028+)

 Every USDT-backed crypto card depends on Tether's stability.
-Here's how this news affects specific use cases:
+Here is how this news affects specific use cases.

 Daily Spending Cards (Crypto.com, Wirex, Revolut)